mjhea0/jquery-madlibs/readme.md

 The process of grabbing the inputted word from the form when a user clicks the button is commonly referred to as an event handler.
 In this case, the event is the actual button click.
 We will use jQuery to "handle" that event.

 Please note that jQuery is JavaScript.
 Well, it's actually a set of libraries developed in JavaScript.
+But it is possible to perform all the same functionality jQuery provides in vanilla Javascript; it just takes a lot more code.

 > These libraries simplify many of the features in JavaScript such as HTML document (DOM) traversing, event handling, and AJAX using fewer lines of code.
 Again, utilize Google to find a good tutorial on JavaScript, jQuery, and their differences.